-As a result of all this audit work, they come to the conclusion that PSPC should analyse the root causes of pay problems (PSPC say they’ll do a full HR-to-pay process analysis) and PSPC should develop a sustainable pay solution with detailed plan that integrates HR (see previous commitment to an HR-to-Pay plan).
+As a result of all this audit work, they come to the conclusion that PSPC should analyze the root causes of pay problems (PSPC say they’ll do a full HR-to-pay process analysis) and PSPC should develop a sustainable pay solution with a detailed plan that integrates HR (see the previous commitment to an HR-to-Pay plan).

 This is where I get REALLY GRUMPY.
 Even with faulty analysis and methodology, and a lack of good data shared openly and transparently to truly explain the situation, the recommendation says do an analysis and come up with a plan.
 Yawn.